Climate restoration: Climate restoration open letter

 On November 13, 2020, an open letter, put together by the youth organisation Worldward, calling for climate restoration was published in the Guardian newspaper.
-The letter was signed by prominent scientists and activists, including: Dr Michael E Mann, Dr James Hansen, George Monbiot, Hindou Oumarou Ibrahim, Dr Rowan Williams, Bella Lack, Will Attenborough, Mark Lynas, Chloe Ardijis, Dr Shahrar Ali, and many more.
+The letter was signed by prominent scientists and activists, including: Michael E Mann, Dr James Hansen, George Monbiot, Hindou Oumarou Ibrahim, Dr Rowan Williams, Bella Lack, Will Attenborough, Mark Lynas, Chloe Ardijis, Dr Shahrar Ali, and many more.
 After its publication, the letter was opened up to general signatories, and the signatories published on Worldward's website.

 Climate Restoration publications

 White Paper

 On September 17, 2019, the Foundation for Climate Restoration published a White Paper on existing Climate Restoration solutions and developing technologies.
 These solutions and technologies include proven, commercially viable projects, such as creating synthetic rock from carbon captured in the air for use in construction and paving, as well as emerging methods for removing and storing carbon, restoring oceans and fisheries.
 The White Paper also discusses Climate Restoration strategy and costs.
 A main goal of the Foundation for Climate Restoration is the reduction of atmospheric CO_{2} to below 300 ppm (i.e. near its pre-industrial level) by 2050.